jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 A deployment of your sample app is already started.
 When it's running, the app is available at the URL that is shown in the stage named "dev Deploy."
 You can see the app’s overview on Bluemix by clicking the app name.

-![DevOps Services autoconfigured Pipeline][17]
+![Bluemix DevOps Services autoconfigured Pipeline][17]

-DevOps Services is already configured to automatically build and deploy the Liberty for Java sample application.
+Bluemix DevOps Services is already configured to automatically build and deploy the Liberty for Java sample application.
 Undo this configuration to see how to set up Build & Deploy yourself:

 ![A preconfigured Pipeline][52]